 With the difficult developments of the current state, the occupancy percentage of industrial zones in five major industrial provinces temporarily fell to 72 percent, slightly lower than in the second quarter of 2021.
 Despite that, the market in Hanoi’s southern provinces, such as Thai Binh, and the northwest provinces, such as Phu Tho and Vinh Phuc, is very busy, with several big projects.

-In the southern area, in addition to a drop in the number of newly registered FDI projects, the market for industrial land, ready-built factories and Vietnam warehouse for rent saw a number of manufacturing companies relocate orders out of Vietnam to deal with the issue.
+In the southern area, in addition to a drop in the number of newly registered FDI projects, the market for industrial land, ready-built factories, and Vietnam warehouses for rent saw a number of manufacturing companies relocate orders out of Vietnam to deal with the issue.
 However, the order movement is just transitory, and no FDI firms have yet to leave Vietnam.